randomicecube/gaspafiles/README.md

 My Arch Linux dotfiles!
 Shamelessly stolen bits and bobs from [Raf](https://github.com/RafDevX/dotfiles), [Diogo](https://github.com/diogotcorreia/dotfiles) and [RageKnify](https://gitlab.com/RageKnify/DotFiles).
 Check out their dotfiles!

+Recently changed from daily driving dwm to i3 as my tiling window manager and have been loving it so far!

 ## Usage

 ```